AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 ## Cohort Analysis capabilities

-In January 2019, Adobe released a new and significantly enhanced version of Cohort Analysis within Analysis Workspace.
+In January 2019, Adobe released a new and significantly enhanced version of Cohort Analysis.
 It allows for much more fine-tuned control over the cohorts you are building.
 Here are the featured enhancements:

 ### Retention Table